cartier-89/storm-tech-test-netcore/SOLUTION.md

 - I had not made any `HtmlDocument` parsing before.
 I found online nuget package `HtmlAgilityPack`.
 I feel that getting the value of the class using `XPath` is ugly but I had no experience in doing this.
 I was using extensively [this blog post](https://dotnetcoretutorials.com/2018/02/27/loading-parsing-web-page-net-core/).
+- I used Polly to wait and retry HttpCalls if they fail.
+Adding fallback values and fallback behavior should be pretty simple using Polly policies.